IceTank/mineflayer-auto-shepherd/README.md

 - `LOGOFFONDAMAGE=` `true`|`false`.
 Optional.
 Loges off when the bot takes damage.
 Defaults to `true`.
 - `EATONHUNGER=` `true`|`false`.
 Optional.
 Tries to eat when low on food.
 Defaults to `true`.
 - `ALLOWED_PLAYERS=` Optional.
 Names split by a `,` off allowed players.
+- `IPC_FOLDER=` Optional.
+IPC Folder
+- `SERVERPORT=` Optional.
+The port the server should be running on.
+Defaults to 25566

 ## Usage